Fred Huish: Cricket career

 Huish made his debut for Kent at the age of 25 in 1895 against Warwickshire at Edgbaston.
 He played three times in 1895 before going on to become the regular wicket-keeper for Kent from 1896 to 1914, making at least 19 appearances each season for the County.
 In 1899 he dismissed a then-record 79 batsmen, including taking eight catches in one match at Trent Bridge against Nottinghamshire, and went on to become the first wicket-keeper to take 100 dismissals in a season in 1911.

 Huish repeated this feat in 1913 and, as of November 2017, remains the record holder for most dismissals in a career for Kent with a total of 1,254 dismissals in 469 matches.
 He is also second on the all-time list of first-class stumpings in a career with 377, second only to another Kent wicket-keeper Les Ames.
 Huish is generally considered the first in a line of great Kent wicket-keepers including the likes of Ames, Godfrey Evans and Alan Knott.
-He kept Jack Hubble, who succeeded Huish behind the stumps after World War I, out of the wicket-keeper role in the Kent side.
-Despite his record-breaking career he was never chosen as one of Wisden's Cricketers of the Year and was never called into the England side, although he is often considered unlucky not to have played internationally.
+He kept Jack Hubble, who succeeded Huish behind the stumps after World War I, out of the wicket-keeper role in the Kent team.
+Despite his record-breaking career he was never chosen as one of Wisden's Cricketers of the Year and was never called into the England team, although he is often considered unlucky not to have played internationally.

 In August 1911 Huish made ten dismissals in a single match against Surrey at The Oval, a Kent record he holds jointly with Hubble.
 Nine of the dismissals were stumpings, the only time a wicket-keeper has claimed nine victims stumped in a match, beating the previous record of eight stumpings by Ted Pooley in 1878.

-Huish played as the first choice wicket-keeper in each of Kent's County Championship winning sides of the period between 1906 and 1913.
-He made 151 consecutive Championship appearances for the County between 1909 and 1914 and was considered a major influence on the team - Wisden writing that he exerted "remarkable control over his colleagues" and that others would not appeal for a catch at the wicket unless he appealed first.
+Huish played as the first choice wicket-keeper in each of Kent's County Championship winning teams of the period between 1906 and 1913.
+He made 151 consecutive Championship appearances for the County between 1909 and 1914 and was considered a major influence on the team – Wisden writing that he exerted "remarkable control over his colleagues" and that others would not appeal for a catch at the wicket unless he appealed first.
 He was a relatively poor batsman, although he scored 500 runs in a season a number of times and had a highest scored of 93.

 Huish played his final first-class match at the end of the 1914 County Championship season.
 After the First World War, Huish, aged 49, did not resume his cricket career.
 In total he played 469 first-class matches for Kent and 22 times for MCC.
 He was selected just once for the Players and made single appearances for a variety of other teams.